 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.\n\nTalk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
+Do not stop taking except on the advice of your doctor or health care professional.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.